 Running meetings over video can be hard, but with some simple tricks it doesn’t have to be.
-Take the anxiety out of both organizing and participating in video meetings by trying some of these tips.
+Take the anxiety out of both organizing and participating in video and hybrid meetings by trying some of these tips.

 Have a good technical set up